 "You're inadequate, Major... in every area."Nothing's easy when you're young, and when you're old nothing's hard, as the saying went... before Viagra.
 Oh foul Pfizer, accursed stumbling block towards the stars, removing man's chance to e'er unyoke from the leaden ox cart of longing, lust, shame and regret.
 It used to be that after a few decades of plowing away, sewing the oats as it were, men could leave that field and retire to pasture.
 What choice did they have?
 Sulk and stomp their hoofs?
-Have one more girl pat them on the back and say happens to all beasts, sooner or later?
-After about five of those pats in a row, bro, even the stubbornest satyr would just let go and find a hobby.
-And cinema, like the 'canon' of 'straight white male' literature amidst it, dealt often with this very issue, for in the 60s-70s especially adults did not live to amuse their children.
-Parents played bridge and went to the movies and left the kids at home with a babysitter.
+Have one more girl pat them on the back before rolling over and lighting a cigarette and staring moodily to ceiling.
+After about five of those pats in a row, bro, even the stubbornest satyr would just let go and find a new hobby.
+And cinema, like the 'canon' of 'straight white male' literature amidst it, dealt often with this very issue, for in the 60s-70s especially, adults did not live to amuse their children, priapism was not uncommon.
+Parents played bridge, swapped, and went to the movies and left the kids at home with a babysitter.
 They saw James Bond movies and came home and told their kids about it, not vice versa.
 In our age, when every new Pixar or Disney film makes billions and something like The Neon Demon just withers away, well -- it's clear whose age is being catered to.
 Thanks to Viagra it's also clear who never needs to --or gets to--unyoke from the oxcart of endless hungry ghost tail-chasing desire.
-We men are simultaneously disempowered and barred from exiting fertility's prison and enjoying the kingly wisdom that comes with impotence.
+Barred by drugs from exiting fertility's prison, we remain screwing into the grave, unable to enjoy the kingly wisdom that comes with accepted impotence.

 It used to be that impotence was considered such a major event in a man's life that some auteurs addressed it in nearly every film (Kubrick, for example).
-And it wasn't just some whiny boot out the gates of fertile Eden, but a sign posted on those gates, like a "fasten seat belts" light above one's head within mortality's 707, a chance to stow the bags and put thy tray tables in upright positions, if you'll pardon my French.
+More than just a boot out the gates of fertile Eden, it was a chance to see the sign posted on those gates, a flaccid scythe like a "fasten seat belts" light above one's head within mortality's 707, a reminder to stow the bags and put all tray tables in upright positions, if you'll pardon my French.
 And to begin to prepare one's soul for immanent departure.

 God invented war.
 Impotence was its first lobbed shell.

-between holy trance water and blinding rage fluoride.
+between holy branch water and blinding rage fluoride.

 And I shall say no more.